 The Board is responsible for the other information.
-The other information comprises the information included in the Operating and Financial Review and Board of Management Report, other than the financial statements and our auditor's
+The other information comprises the information included in the Operating and Financial Review and Board of Management Report, other than the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Matters on Which we are Required to Report by Exception
+Matters on which we are required to report by exception

-We have nothing to report in respect of the following matters where the Co-operative and Community Benefit Societies Act 2014 requires us to report to you if, in our opinion:
+We have nothing to report in respect of the following matters where the Co-operative and Community Benefit Societies Act 2014, requires us to report to you if, in our opinion:

-- · A satisfactory system of control over transactions has not been maintained - The Association has not kept proper accounting records - The financial statements are not in agreement with the books of account of the Association - · We have not received all the information and explanations necessary for the purposes of our audit
+- a satisfactory system of control over transactions has not been maintained; or - the Association has not kept proper accounting records; or - the financial statements are not in agreement with the books of account of the Association; or - we have not received all the information and explanations necessary for the purposes of our audit.